ros2/design/articles/actions.md

 It does provide for receiving a return value from a request and an indication of whether the request was successful.
 Unsuccessful requests are returned with an exception.
 A DDS based middlware would still need to separately provide status and feedback channels.

+### Goal Identifiers

+In ROS 1, Action clients are responsible for creating a goal ID when submitting a goal.
+In ROS 2 the action server will be responsible for generating the goal ID and notifying the client.

+One reason is the server is better equiped to generate a unique goal id than the client because there may be multiple clients.
+Another is to avoid a race condition between goal creation and cancellation that exists in ROS 1.
+In ROS 1 if a client submits a goal and immediatly tries to cancel it then the cancelation may or may not happen.
+If the cancelation was received first then `actionlib` will ignore the cancellation request without notifying the action server.
+Then when the goal creation request comes in the server will begin executing it.

 ### Topics and Services Used